panva/jose/docs/classes/jwt_produce.ProduceJWT.md

 Set the "nbf" (Not Before) Claim.

-- If a `number` is passed as an argument, it's used as the claim directly.
+- If a `number` is passed as an argument it is used as the claim directly.
-- If a `Date` instance is passed as an argument, the value is converted to unix timestamp and used as the claim.
+- If a `Date` instance is passed as an argument it is converted to unix timestamp and used as the claim.
 - If a `string` is passed as an argument it is resolved to a time span, and then added to the current unix timestamp and used as the claim.